wainersm/kata-containers/README.md

 ## Introduction

-Kata Containers is an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload isolation and security advantages of VMs.
+Kata Containers is an open source project and community working to build a standard implementation of lightweight Virtfdfdual Machines (VMs) that feel and perform like containers, but provide the workload isolation and security advantages of VMs.